Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Preliminaries and Related Work

 \subsection{Behavior Cloning (BC)}

 BC is an important technology of IL to duplicate human policy from demonstrations.
-It has been widely applied to robot motion planning and autonomous driving~\cite{choi2020robotic, ly2020learning}.
-Here, behavior refers to what \textit{actions} humans tend to take under certain \textit{states}.
-Cloning means learning a new policy to fit human behaviors.
+It has been widely applied to robot motion planning~\cite{choi2020robotic, tamizi2024end}, and autonomous driving~\cite{ly2020learning}.
+Here, behavior refers to what \textit{actions} humans tend to take under certain \textit{states} and cloning means learning a new policy to fit human behaviors.
 BC formulates a supervised learning problem where human actions serve as the ground truth labels of the states.
-Then, the policy to be cloned can be trained using deep neural networks (DNN)~\cite{farag2018behavior} or Gaussian mixture models (GMM)~\cite{chen2017robot}.
-When human demonstrations are recorded as movement trajectories, states refer to the position and velocity of human trajectories at a certain time and action is the corresponding acceleration~\cite{fang2019survey}.
+Specifically, given a set of demonstrations that are stored in a buffer $\mathcal{B}$ as defined in Sec.~\ref{sec:mdp}, the source pattern refers to the policy that fits the data $(s_j, a_j)$.
+Then, the objective of BC is to train a parameterized policy $\pi_{\theta}$, such as a deep neural network (DNN)~\cite{farag2018behavior} or a Gaussian mixture model (GMM)~\cite{chen2017robot}, to clone $\tilde{\pi}$.
+The parameter $\theta$ is updated via a gradient-based law $\Delta \theta = -\alpha_{\theta} \nabla_{\theta} \mathcal{L}_I$, where $\Delta \theta$ is the parameter increment, $\alpha_{\theta} \!\in\! \mathbb{R}^+$ is the learning rate, and $\nabla_{\theta} \mathcal{L}_I$ is the gradient of an imitation loss function $\mathcal{L}_I$ defined as

+where $\mathscr{M}: \mathcal{A} \!\rightarrow\! \mathbb{R}_{\geq 0}$ is a non-negative function that evaluates the deviation between the two policies, which is commonly the 2-norm of vectors.
 DMP has also been used to simplify the BC process~\cite{li2023prodmp}.
-Nevertheless, calculating acceleration from human demonstrations requires the second-order derivative operation which brings up differential noise to the human demonstration samples.
-Additional procedures such as locally weighted regression (LWR) are often used to mitigate the effects of the noise~\cite{zhou2017task}.